jcu/cookbook/README.md

 ### Upgrades

-Upgrading dependencies takes place via:
+Upgrading dependencies – including Bootstrap – takes place via:

 ```sh
 yarn upgrade-interactive --latest
 ```

 where you can inspect the recent changes and assess the impact of the dependency changes on the project.
-In general, minor version changes should be fine to apply, provided everyone is following SemVer.
+In general, minor or patch version changes should be fine to apply, provided everyone is following SemVer.

+When it comes to Bootstrap itself, pay close attention to the [release notes](https://github.com/twbs/bootstrap/releases) and the [official blog](https://blog.getbootstrap.com/) for details of changes.
+As with other dependencies, the same SemVer rules apply but carefully check the resulting theme when built as regressions are always possible.

+Once you've upgraded, inspect the documentation site to ensure styles and functionality is working as expected.
+We'll have more automated processes for this in the near future.

 ## Accessibility